 release version of your application.
 And finally, the build for platforms options lets you choose whether you'd like to build your app for just Android or iOS, or for both platforms.

 Configuring your project.

-package.json file with specified
+package.json file automatically with

 What commands does Nevercode run to build my Ionic project?